moldedbits/moldedbits.github.io/_posts/2017-06-26-introducing-argus.md

 #### The motivation behind Argus

 At [moldedbits](http:///www.moldedbits.com), we do a lot of client projects.
-Be it an enterprise app, a social networking app or an app for a small business, most all apps need a user on-boarding flow, including login, registration forgot password.
+Be it an enterprise app, a social networking app or an app for a small business, almost all apps need a user on-boarding flow, including login, registration forgot password.
 Having implemented almost similar flows across apps, we decided to abstract out the complexity into a separate library that could be reused.

 #### Integrating in your apps